OrangeMakers/Skumfidus/WIRERING.md

 5. The Stepper Motor connections (A1, A2, B1, B2) go to the TMC2209 driver, not directly to the ESP32.
 6. Set the TMC2209 current using the onboard potentiometer.
 Current (RMS) = Vref * 1.77
 7. For full-step mode (lowest resolution), connect both MS1 and MS2 to GND.
-8. The motor power supply (VM) for the TMC2209 should be appropriate for your stepper motor (4.75V - 28V DC).
+8. The motor power supply (VM) for the TMC2209 uses the common 5V supply, which should be sufficient for this stepper motor.
 9. Double-check all connections before powering on the system.
 10. Refer to the TMC2209 datasheet for additional features and configuration options.
 11. Add a capacitor (typically 100μF to 470μF) between the power supply's GND and + terminals for noise reduction and power supply stabilization.